louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### CDC yellow book 2026: health information for international travel. chapter 10 post-travel evaluation [^2a6dcbe3].
 CDC (2025).
 High credibility.

-Varicella (chickenpox)—Varicella can be mild in children and more severe in adults or immunocompromised patients and presents with 1–2 days of fever followed by a generalized pruritic rash of macules that evolve through the papular stage to form vesicles and pustules on an erythematous base that resolve by crusting; lesions often occur in crops and multiple stages can be present simultaneously, with papules, vesicles, pustules, and crusts occurring at the same time.
+Varicella (chickenpox) — Varicella can be mild in children and more severe in adults or immunocompromised patients and presents with 1–2 days of fever followed by a generalized pruritic rash of macules that evolve through the papular stage to form vesicles and pustules on an erythematous base that resolve by crusting; lesions often occur in crops and multiple stages can be present simultaneously, with papules, vesicles, pustules, and crusts occurring at the same time.

 ---